 Prep: Preheat oven to 350 degrees F M(176 degrees C) and spray a 9X5X3 loaf pan with non-stick spray.

-Add ground beef, ketchup, chilli sauce, relish, dry mustard, oatmeal, onion and mushrooms together in a large mixing bowl.
+Add ground beef, ketchup, chili sauce, relish, dry mustard, oatmeal, onion, and mushrooms together in a large bowl.

 Mix well.

-Press the meat mixture into a loaf pan with a spatula.
+Press the meatloaf mixture into a loaf pan with a spatula.

 HINT: * You'll need to pack it down so the meatloaf will stick together!